RULE 17. SUBPOENA

 (f) Issuing a Deposition Subpoena.

 (1) Issuance.
+An attorney for a party to the proceeding may issue a subpoena for any witness to appear or produce documentary evidence at a deposition.
 An order to take a deposition authorizes the clerk of court or a magistrate to issue a subpoena for any witness named or described in the order.

 (g) Contempt.
 Failure by any witness without adequate excuse to obey a subpoena served upon that witness may be a contempt of the court from which the subpoena issued.